LL-Geo/ANTBGM/README.md

 2. Mask original ice thickness data with 20 Km away from Radar Measurement in Bedmap2.
 3. Regridding Ice thickness grid from Bedmap2 with new ice thickness data by Topo to Raster (ANUDEM algorithm: thin plate spline) in Arcpy.

+With the publication of Bedmarchine Antarctica.
+The bed information is current the best avaliable dataset.
+The only datagap is in East Princess Elizabeth Land.

 # AntGG11